abhitsahota/abhitsahota/README.md

 - 🔭 I’m currently working on completing a web app that provides stats about a city's livability.
 - 🌱 I’m currently learning MERN apps.
-- 👯 I’m looking to collaborate on collaborating to open source.
+- 👯 I’m looking to contribute to open source projects and building appsto make life easier.
 - 📫 How to reach me: my [linkedin](https://www.linkedin.com/in/abhits/)